timb-machine-mirrors/pfuntner-toys/doc/SecureKeyValues.md

 $ SecureKeyValues.py -s foo -o get foo  # get a specific key from the store Key for 'foo': bar
-$ fernet -d < $HOME/.private/foo        # we can decrypt the secure key file ourselves Encryption key:
+$ fernet -d < $HOME/.private/foo        # we can decrypt the secure key file ourselves - the key/value pairs are just stored in JSON form
+Encryption key:
 {"foo": "bar"}$
 $